 EPM Announces the Addition of Industry Technologist, Suha Zehl

-ATLANTA, Oct., 15, 2020 /PRNewswire/ -- Equity Prime Mortgage recently announced that industry influencer and leader, Suha Zehl has joined the EPM team as Chief Analytics Officer.
+ATLANTA, Oct., 15, 2020 /PRNewswire-HISPANIC PR WIRE/ -- Equity Prime Mortgage recently announced that industry influencer and leader, Suha Zehl has joined the EPM team as Chief Analytics Officer.
 Zehl will be using her vast technology and digital expertise to architect EPM's business intelligence initiatives that will be a core pillar of EPM's modern platform.

 "I couldn't imagine a more exciting time to join the EPM team and lead the BI program to further the success and growth of the organization.
 EPM is a leader and innovator, providing mortgage brokers best-in-class tools while delighting its customers with the best customer experience," said Zehl.
 "EPM is poised for even greater success.
 What I found most compelling about EPM and what attracted me to the organization is its culture, its undisputed leadership, and its vision to move our industry forward.
 The addition of the new role of Chief Analytics Officer clearly reinforces the importance of data as a differentiator in EPM's long term strategy and I am delighted to be leading this program."